chatpal/chatpal-search-solr-ext/doc/logging.md

    }
 }
 ```
-Fro suggestion it looks like:
+For suggestion it looks like:
 ````json
 {
    "data":{